 Asunercept – Overview

 Apogenix’ lead drug candidate asunercept is a fully human fusion protein that consists of the extracellular domain of the CD95 receptor and the Fc domain of an IgG antibody.
-Asunercept is being developed for the treatment of solid tumors, malignant hematological diseases, and viral infections, and is being evaluated in the treatment of glioblastoma, myelodysplastic syndromes (MDS), as well as COVID-19.
+Asunercept is being developed for the treatment of solid tumors, malignant hematological diseases, and viral infections, and has been evaluated in the treatment of glioblastoma, myelodysplastic syndromes (MDS), as well as COVID-19.

 The excellent tolerability of asunercept was shown in a double-blind, placebo-controlled phase I trial in healthy volunteers.
 Even the highest dose of 20 mg/kg body weight was very well tolerated and no anti-drug antibodies against asunercept were detected.